LeBron James breaks the NBA career scoring record, passing Kareem Abdul-Jabbar

 It wasn't until nearly nine months after Abdul-Jabbar wrested the record away from Chamberlain that LeBron James was born.
 Abdul-Jabbar used his sky-hook to keep amassing points until he retired in 1989, at age 42.

-James, 38, broke the career record late in the third quarter when he scored his 36th point on a fadeaway jumper as the Lakers take on the Oklahoma City Thunder.
+James, 38, broke the career record late in the third quarter when he scored his 36th point on a fadeaway jumper against the Oklahoma City Thunder.
 Abdul-Jabbar was in attendance to witness the accomplishment, along with countless other celebrities.

 The NBA stopped the game for an on-court ceremony with Abdul-Jabbar and James embracing.
 James addressed the crowd and was emotional about what he'd just done.